 Whether this is hands-on learning with practice patients, shadow training with a co-worker, or a designated training course, the more you teach your staff up front, the better your intake process will be.
 Traditionally, turnover happens more with front-desk positions, so a defined PM training program ensures knowledge gaps don’t happen when employees leave.

 Offer occupational medicine or workers’ compensation services at your urgent care?
 If your software solution has configurable protocols for employer info, create unique protocols with procedures to be performed, special instructions, and forms—so you can quickly auto-populate employer info and requirements.

 Having employer requirements in your PM will not only save you time by eliminating manual entry, but it will also streamline communication between the front desk and clinical staff.
 If your PM has these options, take the time to set up data so you don’t have to add employer data every time or stress about remembering what details each employer requires.

-If your PM and EMR are integrated and have in-system messaging, set ground rules for staff correspondence.
+If your Practice Management solution and Electronic Medical Record are integrated and have in-system messaging, set ground rules for staff correspondence.
 Nothing is more frustrating than miscommunication.
 In an urgent care, it could be potentially dangerous and, at the least, it could cost staff valuable time in trying to decipher needs.
 Give front-desk staff clear guidelines and a verbiage standard for sending messages to clinicians.
 Offer a mini-dictionary of acceptable verbiage for alerts and messages.

 Also, outline acceptable use policies for what messages can be used for — and what type of information should be relayed in them versus a face-to-face conversation.
 Examples of clarifying digital communication could include tying messages to specific patient charts or implementing an acceptable use of text abbreviations.
 Messages sent from the PM, in addition to patient-specific instructions, can also include helpful reminders for providers — like alerts for drug seekers, allergy reminders, and immunization statuses.